 More recently, Jaka Mihelač gave his house debut at Opera National de Montpellier as Marullo, performed Stravinsky’s Pulcinella with the Slovenian Philharmonic and returned to Staatsoper Berlin for the world premiere of Peter Eötvös’ opera Sleepless, as Harlekin in Ariadne auf Naxos and in the title role in Il Barbiere di Siviglia.
 He was also chosen to take part in the Académie du Festival Aix-en-Provence last summer.

-Highlights in the season 2022-23 include his debut in the title role of Eugene Onegin for Slovenian National Opera, where he will also appear as Harlekin in Ariadne auf Naxos, and a return to Staatsoper Berlin as Dancaïro in Carmen and for the title role in Georg Friedrich Haas’ Thomas.
+Highlights in the season 2022-23 include his debut in the title role of Eugene Onegin for Slovenian National Opera, where he will also appear as Harlekin in Ariadne auf Naxos, Mahler’s Lied von der Erde with Ensemble Dissonance and Jonathan Stockhammer at the Ljubljana Festival, and his return to Staatsoper Berlin as Dancaïro in Carmen and for the title role in Georg Friedrich Haas’ Thomas.

 Prior to joining the Opera Studio at Staatsoper Berlin he appeared in a staged version of Orff’s Carmina Burana, produced by Christoph Hagel, in Berlin and the Meistersängerhalle in Nuremberg, as Ottokar/Der Freischütz at Kammeroper Schloss Rheinsberg, Yamadori/Madama Butterfly at the Slovenian National Opera in Ljubliana and Valentin/Faust at the Slovenian National Theatre in Maribor.
 He has also premiered new operas by Dušan Bavdek, Aleš Makovac und Tom Kobe.